chombo-discharge/discharge-parametric-studies/Docs/source/Installation/CLI.rst

 ``discharge-inception plot-delta-e-rel``
 -----------------------------------------

-Batch-plots Delta E(rel) vs time for every run in a plasma database, saving one PNG per run.
+Batch-plots ΔE(rel) vs time for every run in a plasma database, saving one PNG per run.
 See :ref:`postprocess_plotdeltaerel` for full documentation.

 .. code-block:: text